solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 The configuration of the Envoy `gateway-proxy` is stored in a ConfigMap called `gateway-proxy-envoy-config`.
 We are going to update the ConfigMap to update the route on the Prometheus listeners.

-Assuming that you have deployed Gloo Edge in the namespace `gloo-system`, run the following command:
+Assuming that you have deployed Gloo Gateway in the namespace `gloo-system`, run the following command:

 ```bash
 kubectl edit configmap gateway-proxy-envoy-config -n gloo-system